HITB-CyberWeek/proctf-2019/writeups/geocaching/README.md

 This is a reverse engineering/crypto/pwn service.

 The service represents a storage facility that occupies the entire planet, storing items in "cells" addressed by geographical coordinates.
-Same geographical coordinate might contain multiple items, so the users also need to provide a valid passphrase to access their items.
+Same geographical location might contain multiple items, so the users also need to provide a valid passphrase to access their items.

 ## Protocol